At a glance…

 Your Generosity is Appreciated

-A donation of $10 per family is suggested to help pay for the space rental costs and material costs.
+A donation of $10 per family is suggested to help pay for the space rental and material costs.